barbagroup/pygbe_validation_paper/README.md

-# pygbe_validation_paper
-Paper on Validation for PyGBe and replication studies.
+# Reproducible Validation and Replication Studies in Nanoscale Physics

+**Natalia C. Clementi, and Lorena A. Barba**

+Manuscript repository, including all source files for the text and reproducibility packages for all figures.

 ### LICENSE